mendix/docs/content/refguide/using-version-control-in-studio-pro.md

 ### 4.1 Status

-The status of your proappject is a summary of all the changes in your working copy when compared with the original.
+The status of your app is a summary of all the changes in your working copy when compared with the original.
 Studio Pro shows the status both in the **App Explorer** and in the **Changes** pane.

 The **App Explorer** shows an icon in front of items (documents, folders, and modules) that are changed in some way.
 The different icons indicate the different kinds of changes which have been made.